WannesMalfait/Blender-shaders/README.md

 # Blender Shaders

 This is the source used to generate the [book](https://wannesmalfait.github.io/Blender-shaders/).
-To view the generated code checkout to the branch `gh-pages`.
+To view the generated code go to the branch `gh-pages`.

 ## Setup

-The html, css and js files for the book are generated using [mdbook](https://github.com/rust-lang/mdBook), from the src directory here.
-The files produced by mdbook are added to a directory called book.
-In this directory a new git repo is active which is tied to the gh-pages branch.
+The changes made to the source are not directly deployed to the website.
+When I want to deploy the updated version I run `publish-pages.sh`.
+This runs a modified version of the script given [here](https://rust-lang.github.io/mdBook/continuous-integration.html).
+The script copies the generated code to a tmp folder and then pushes the new code to the `gh-pages` branch.